Pgrapher Configuration Improvements

 started authoring or extending a configuration for WCT jobs based on

 the Pgrapher app.
-Of course this pnode
+Of course this pnode idiom need not be followed

 in your own configuration of WCT.
 However WCT is now reaching a point